CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 #### Create a tileset

-{{% bannerNote title="AVAILABLE FOR BIGQUERY, SNOWFLAKE AND REDSHIFT CONNECTIONS" type="tip" %}}
+{{% bannerNote title="AVAILABLE FOR BIGQUERY, SNOWFLAKE, REDSHIFT AND POSTGRESQL CONNECTIONS" type="tip" %}}
-Creating tilesets is currently only available from BigQuery, Snowflake and Redshift connections.
+Creating tilesets is currently available from BigQuery, Snowflake and PostgreSQL connections.
+Support for Databricks connections will come soon.
 {{%/ bannerNote %}}

 <!-- {{% bannerNote title="ONLY FOR BIGQUERY AND CARTO DATA WAREHOUSE CONNECTIONS" type="tip" %}}
 Creating tilesets is currently only available from BigQuery and CARTO Data Warehouse connections.
 {{%/ bannerNote %}} -->

-Check this [reference documentation](../../data-explorer/creating-a-tileset-from-your-data) to get started using the Tiler module as a solution to visualise massive datasets hosted in BigQuery, Snowflake and Redshift connections.
+Check this [reference documentation](../../data-explorer/creating-a-tileset-from-your-data) to get started using the Tiler module as a solution to visualise massive datasets hosted in BigQuery, Snowflake, Redshift and PostgreSQL connections.

 <!-- for a better understanding of what a tileset is and how it works, as well as  -->

-To learn more, please visit the Documentation page of the CARTO Analytics Toolbox for each provider:
+To learn more, please visit the Documentation page of the [CARTO Analytics Toolbox](/analytics-toolbox/about-the-analytics-toolbox/) for each provider:
 * <a href="/analytics-toolbox-bigquery/overview/tilesets/" target="_blank"> CARTO BigQuery Tiler</a> (also valid for the CARTO Data Warehouse)
 - <a href="/analytics-toolbox-snowflake/overview/tilesets/" target="_blank"> CARTO Snowflake Tiler</a>
 - <a href="/analytics-toolbox-redshift/overview/tilesets/" target="_blank"> CARTO Redshift Tiler</a>
+- <a href="/analytics-toolbox-postgres/overview/tilesets/" target="_blank"> CARTO PostgreSQL Tiler</a>

 <!-- BigQuery and CARTO Data Warehouse connections. -->